xiaoyu2er/tanstack-platforms/README.md

-# Next.js Multi-Tenant Example
+# TanStack Start Multi-Tenant Example

-A production-ready example of a multi-tenant application built with Next.js 15, featuring custom subdomains for each tenant.
+A production-ready example of a multi-tenant application built with TanStack Start, featuring custom subdomains for each tenant.
+This project is forked from Vercel's [Next.js platforms example](https://github.com/vercel/platforms) and converted to use TanStack Start.

 ## Features

-- ✅ Custom subdomain routing with Next.js middleware
+- ✅ Custom subdomain routing with TanStack Start
 - ✅ Tenant-specific content and pages
 - ✅ Shared components and layouts across tenants
 - ✅ Redis for tenant data storage